docknetwork/api-docs/source/index.html.md

 ```

-Reading a Schema from the Dock chain can easily be achieved by using the `get` method from the `Schema` class and will return the JSON schema to a specific schema ID.
+Reading a Schema from the Dock chain can easily be achieved by using the `get` method which will return the JSON schema to a specific schema ID.

 <h3 id="get-schema-parameters">Parameters</h3>